miragejs/ember-cli-mirage/docs/latest/defining-routes.md

   }
 });
 ```
-Be sure to `import Mirage from 'ember-cli-mirage';` at the top of your config file.
+Be sure to `import Mirage from 'ember-cli-mirage'` at the top of your config file.

 ---

 That's the essentials of defining your routes.
-However, don't leave just yet!
-Since JSON APIs are becoming more standardized, Mirage has the concept of *shorthands* to deal with common scenarios.
-These shorthands can actually replace most of your custom route handlers, dramatically simplifying your server definition.
+But don't leave just yet!
+JSON APIs have become more standardized, so Mirage has the concept of *shorthands* to deal with common API scenarios.
+These shorthands can replace many of your custom route handlers, dramatically simplifying your server definition.

 Read on to learn more.